BIG TIME: Jumbo draw offers shot at millions

 Public lottery shops, or chance centers as they’re called, are ubiquitously situated in train stations, banks, shopping malls and parks.
 From the northernmost main island of Hokkaido to the southernmost island of Okinawa, people flock to these shops, some likely near your installation.

-The Summer Jumbo for 2016 sold 23 units.
-Each of the 23 units awarded prizes ranging from 300 yen to 500 million yen at the public drawing on Aug.
-9.
+The Dream Jumbo for 2018 sold 21 units.
+Each of the 21 units awarded prizes ranging from 300 yen to 500 million yen at the public drawing on Aug.
+14.

-Among the shops located throughout the nation, the Nishi Ginza Chance Center near JR Shimbashi Station in Tokyo is one of the most popular shops.
-Its left-most “Counter-One” has produced 474 first-prize winners, 74 billion yen of winnings over the last 28 years and is considered a sanctuary for lottery enthusiasts.
+Among the shops located throughout the nation, the Nishi Ginza Chance Center near JR Yurakucho Station in Tokyo is one of the most popular shops.
+Its left-most “Counter-One” has produced 490 first-prize winners, 78.3 billion yen of winnings over the last 30 years and is considered a sanctuary for lottery enthusiasts.

 When a Jumbo Draw begins selling, the long lines of those dreaming of becoming a millionaire are often shown on newscasts.